prachi-sahani/prachi-sahani/README.md

 My web development journey started in the year 2019.
 In the past 3 years, I have worked on ReactJS, Angular, Node.js, Firebase Firestore, PostgreSQL, MySQL, Angular Material, Bootstrap.
 I also have some hands-on experience of working on JQuery and Java.

 💻  I'm currently exploring Typescript and Redux Toolkit.
-🤝  I'm open to collaborating on MERN stack projects
+🤝  I'm open to collaborating on MERN stack projects.
 🌟  In my free time, you can find me on the dance floor or covered in paints.

 ### Skills